daattali/shinyforms/README.md

 #### But, why?

 Good question.
 You should read my [blog post](http://deanattali.com/2015/06/14/mimicking-google-form-shiny/) where I discuss how to mimick Google Forms with Shiny, and why I originally needed to do it.
 I've created a few Shiny apps that request user input and save it somewhere, and I wanted to make it super streamlined for anyone else to do so in the future.
+You can see an live example of a Shiny form [here](http://daattali.com/shiny/mimic-google-form/).

 #### How do I use this?